- Covariate adjustment is a method to reduce sample size or increase statistical power in clinical trials;

 What is Covariate Adjustment?

-Covariate adjustment can be best understood through a metaphor regarding signal and noise.
+You can understand Covariate adjustment using a metaphor regarding signal and noise.

-Imagine you are on the subway, and trying to listen to music like in the cover image above!
+To illustrate this, imagine you are on the subway and trying to listen to music like in the cover image above!
 The noise of the subway drowns out the music coming from your headphones.
-You could increase the volume, and risk long-term damage to your hearing.
-But a better alternative would be to use a noise-canceling headset that compensates for the noise of the subway, allowing you to listen to music at a safe volume.
+One solution could be to increase the volume, and risk long-term damage to your hearing.
+But a better alternative would be to use a noise-canceling headset.
+This would then compensate for the noise of the subway, allowing you to listen to music at a safe volume.

-The effectiveness of covariate adjustment is well documented in clinical trial methodology literature1, and accepted by regulators.
+Covariate adjustment effectiveness is well documented in clinical trial methodology literature1, and accepted by regulators.
 In particular, the European Medicines Agency (‘EMA’) Guideline on adjustment for baseline covariates in clinical trials states:

 The main reason to include a covariate in the analysis of a trial is evidence of a strong or moderate association between the covariate and the primary outcome measure.
 Adjustment for such covariates generally improves the efficiency of the analysis and hence produces stronger and more precise evidence (smaller p-values and narrower confidence intervals) of an effect.2